Healthy Homes Assessment Tamatea

 Home Assessments Tamatea for Rental Properties

-There are a variety of things to check when conducting an house review to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
-There are a few examples:
+There are numerous concerns you should look for during a house assessment to see if your rental property meets all the basic requirements of Healthy Homes Standards.
+A few examples are:

 • Do you think the heating system has sufficient capacity?

-The consequences of not having the Healthy Home with regard to The Residential Tenancies Act and consequently being in the wrong of a ruling on tenancy solutions ruling can be significant for property owners and landlords.
-For specialist advice, call today and book your rental properties house evaluation.
+The repercussions of not having the Healthy home in relation to the Residential Tenancies Act and consequently getting on the wrong side of an Tenancy services ruling can be significant for property managers and landlords.
+For professional advice, call today to book your rental property house assessment.

 home assessments for rental properties